 Programmes designed for online instruction, on the other hand, present a holistic and complete course for their students.
 They optimise the student’s study time and provide interactive, dynamic lesson plans.
-EDHEC’s courses are designed with integrated, structured consultation time with industry-renowned professors from around the world.
-A top European business school with a global alumni network of over 50,000 business professionals, we offer ample opportunities for online students to interact with each other to collaborate on various projects.
+EDHEC online courses are designed with integrated, structured consultation time with industry-renowned professors from around the world.
+A top European business school with a global alumni network of over 53,000 business professionals, we offer ample opportunities for online students to interact with each other to collaborate on various projects.

 The asynchronous coursework provides maximum flexibility for any type of student profile, without sacrificing quality.
 Students can log on when they choose to follow lessons and finish assignments.
 EDHEC has developed a proprietary intuitive learning platform which includes videos, quizzes, instructional activities, and exchanges.

-EDHEC finds the optimal balance between flexibility and consistency, with personalized weekly follow-ups for each student by the Success Management Team.
+EDHEC finds the optimal balance between flexibility and consistency, with personalized follow-ups for each student.

 Both necessity and ingenuity have inspired the plethora of online programmes available in today’s socially distanced learning.
 Modern technological advancements have incorporated the most appealing elements of in-person learning while maintaining the flexibility and accessibility of online instruction.